SenorAgosto/PluginFactory/README.md

     	plugin->foo();
     }

+#### Creating a plugin

+    // TODO: implement a small example demonstrating how to implement a plugin.

 NOTE: generally speaking it is good advice that memory shouldn't pass a process/shared-lib boundary because they may have been compiled with different allocators.